Trump's latest tariffs undercut his first trade salvo in solar

 Now solar manufacturers - including four that said they would expand U.S. production after Trump’s January announcement - are also taking a hit, this time from newer tariffs covering a range of Chinese-made components used in panel production.

-Two companies with U.S. operations - China’s Jinko Solar and Silicon Valley startup Solaria - told Reuters they have scaled back initial growth plans as a result.
+Two companies with U.S. operations - China’s Jinko Solar (JKS.N) and Silicon Valley startup Solaria - told Reuters they have scaled back initial growth plans as a result.

 “The impacts are generally very, very negative,” Suvi Sharma, the chief executive of Solaria, told Reuters.